-- Check the child understands what he/she is in trouble for. - Establish their understanding that the behaviour is unacceptable. - Discuss the effects the behaviour has on others. - Examine strategies for avoiding the same situation in the future. - Encourage the child to think of alternative strategies.
+- Check the child understands what they are in trouble for. - Establish their understanding that the behaviour is unacceptable. - Discuss the effects the behaviour has on others. - Examine strategies for avoiding the same situation in the future. - Encourage the child to think of alternative strategies.